panaturbo/testrepo2/README.md

 number of changes from BIND 9.12 and earlier releases.
 New features
 include:

+* Socket and task code has been refactored to improve performance.
 * QNAME minimization, as described in RFC 7816, is now supported.
 * "Root key sentinel" support, enabling validating resolvers to indicate via a special query which trust anchors are configured for the root zone.